instacart/lore/README.rst

 2) fitting the encoders to training_data
 3) transforming training_data/validation_data/test_data for the model

 Define some models that will fit and predict the data.
-Base models are designed to be extended and overridden, but work with defaults out of the box.:: python
+Base models are designed to be extended and overridden, but work with defaults out of the box.

+..code-block:: python

   # app/models/subscribers.py